 Wind Empowerment acts as both a central knowledge bank and a facilitator of direct connections between its members (currently 39 organisations).

 The Wind Empowerment conferences, which take place every 2 years, have been key in building and maintaining the relationships between individuals and organisations that form the basis of the network.
 Despite the staggering array of digital technologies available and used across the network, it has become clear that face-to-face follow up meetings are essential to allow members to discuss their experiences in person, share practical skills and build trust and partnerships.

 The most recent conference took place in Kayathar and Chennai, India from 1 - 14 December 2018.
 Many photos and videos of the activities have been published on Wind Empowerment's Facebook page.
-Further information is available at WEIndia2018.
+Detailed Review: Wind Empowerment's 2018 Conference In Chennai, India.

 The previous conference took place from in November 2016 at two different venues in the Patagonian region of Argentina.
 A comprehensive conference documentation is available here:WEPatagonia2016.